ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 If your project only uses fix-sized events, you can use a counter that tracks the number of events the EventQueue has dispatched.

-If your project uses variable-sized<!--are variable-sized and various sized the same?--> events, you can calculate the number of available events of a specific size because successfully allocated memory is never fragmented further.
+If your project uses variable-sized events, you can calculate the number of available events of a specific size because successfully allocated memory is never fragmented further.
 However, untouched space can service any event that fits, which complicates such a calculation.<!--and? and how does all this tie to the code - what is it showing?-->

 ```
 EventQueue queue(8*sizeof(int)); // 8 words of storage
 queue.call(func, 1);       // requires 2 words of storage
 queue.call(func, 1, 2, 3); // requires 4 words of storage
-// after this we have 2 words of storage left
+// after this, 2 words of storage are left

 queue.dispatch(); // free all pending events